aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 [Same file in this repo](MiCreate.exe)

 It needs to be installed.
-I was not able to open watchface-project files with [EasyFace](https://github.com/m0tral/EasyFace), seems like these 2 apps does not support each other's files.
+I was NOT able to open watchface-project files with [EasyFace](https://github.com/m0tral/EasyFace), seems like these 2 apps does not support each other's files.

 You can find source files for each watchface in this repo, including images: